bncuthbert/breach-gaza-coverage/README.md

 ![](./figures/ocha_deaths.png)

 ### **Results**
-The Breach has published several articles and infographics based on this analysis, but the following figures show the timecourse of references to death in coverage of the war on Gaza for each publication.
+The Breach has published several infographics based on this analysis, but the following figures show the timecourse of references to death in coverage of the war on Gaza for each publication.
 Note: these plots include data from October 7th to November 24th—the beginning of the "humanitarian pause."

 ![](./figures/globe_death_mentions.png)